 Active retired, and reserve military members and their families get free admission on certain days of the year.
 Every other day, they get in at a discounted rate.
 Make sure you bring your military ID.

 Educators also get money off their museum membership, as long as they can show ID proof.

+There aren't a lot of restaurants around the museum.
+Although the museum has vending machines, you are welcome to pack a lunch and snacks to bring with you.
 Sit down at the picnic tables to eat.
 You can also leave the museum to dine at a nearby restaurant, but that won't save you as much money.
 You can leave the museum and return.